 The lack of bend he shows on tape really worries me.
 I know his 20 yard shuttle and 3 cone times were awesome but that did not match what he illustrated on tape.
 He looked stiff to me and demonstrated no reps of him turning a tight corner.

 That said, he will have to make a living greasing angles with his speed and rush moves.
 The question is, is that sustainable enough to have elite production in the NFL?
 We shall see.
 Don’t get me wrong, I still like him a lot.
-I am just not on board with him being 1 size fits all/consensus top 10 prospect.
+I am just not on board with him being a 1 size fits all/consensus top 10 prospect.

 Grade: Early 2nd